This Poet's Corner

 He’s still a wet-whistle and Irish to boot.
 He’ll go sailing for sure.

-His sailboat is as this garden to me- island, Ireland, England, islands.
+His sailboat is as this garden to me-

-Nature centers a confused man- ‘less there’s a bottle hidden in the hold.
+Nature centers a confused man- less there’s a bottle hidden in the hold.

 The informality of cottage beds is the ease in which I can cover my tracks

-or lack of them.
+Or lack of them.
 I’ll lie and say I planned it.
 It’s politics.

 Hypocrites want perfection in everything especially people.

-They can not forgive or forget the libertine nature of the liberal man-
+They cannot forgive or forget the libertine nature of the liberal man-

-blinded by the occasional weed, they do not discern the beauty of the garden.
+Blinded by the occasional weed, they do not discern the beauty of the garden.

 I wonder what mementos he has tucked away,